CodersRealm/AmqpClient/README.md

 	}
 };

-// Options for creating the producer that will be sending the response messages var responderOptions = new ResponderOptions
+// Options for creating the producer that will be sending the reply messages var replierOptions = new ResponderOptions
 {
 	ResponseDestinationType = ResponseDestinationType.Queue,
-	ResponseQueueName = "response-queue"
+	ResponseQueueName = "reply-queue"
 };

-// Create the responder (consumer + producer) var responder = await client.Consumers.CreateAsync(consumerOptions, responderOptions);
+// Create the replier (consumer + producer) var replier = await client.Consumers.CreateAsync(consumerOptions, replierOptions);

 ```